kdeldycke/awesome-engineering-team-management/README.md

 It is not only about reading and writing.
 It encompass all the social practice, context sharing and communication surrounding the activity and production of a team.

-Especially a software team, wich will generate a huge amount of knowledge.
+Especially a software team, which will generate a huge amount of knowledge.
 All this knowledge is fragile and about to be lost for good.
 Unless you materialization it in the form of writing.

 ### Knowledge